wd-tim-haynie/bt-netengops-f5-cp-sync-healthcheck/README.md

 ## Intended Usage

-This script and the monitor object it gets associated with are intended for use to monitor ClearPass nodes in a GTM/LTM resource pool where cluster synchronization for their authentication purposes.
+This script and the monitor object it gets associated with are intended for use to monitor ClearPass nodes in a GTM/LTM resource pool where cluster synchronization is critical for their authentication purposes.
 Commonly, this would include any server which provides authentication service for Guest or Onboard users and devices, or any service that relies on an up-to-date Endpoint database.
 These are just examples, and there may be other use cases where synchronization is critical.

 In some environments, it is possible that synchronization is not critical, and this script would not provide value.
 One such example would be a server which only provides 802.1X service which authenticates a user with Active Directory.
 If the service does not call any local databases on ClearPass (e.g., the Endpoint database) that are critical to update receive updates in near-real-time, it may not be relevant if the server is out of sync as it will not impact the authentication result.